idbac/idbacdb-documentation/index.md

 This documentation is intended to clarify the details on how IDBacDB  is intended to be used.

+__WARNING: IDBacDB is currently in a restricted beta phase.
+Registration is limitted and functionality may change without warning.__

 To learn more about how IDBac works, checkout the [Original IDBac App](https://chasemc.github.io/IDBac/) or read [our primary reference](https://www.pnas.org/doi/full/10.1073/pnas.1801247115).

 If you use IDBac in your own work, please cite us at: